microsoft/vscode-extension-samples/i18n-sample/README.md

 ## Running the Sample

 Localization values are only applied when running the gulp `build` task.
-During normally development which uses `tsc -watch` to compile no localization post processing happends.
+During normally development which uses `tsc -watch` to compile no localization post processing happens.
 This speeds up development time.

 1. Ensure that you have `gulp-cli` installed globally using `npm install --global gulp-cli`.
 1. Run `npm install` to bring in the dependencies.